It’s no secret that Irvine Regional Park tops my list of favorite parks.

 - Prices, hours and photos of available bikes are available on the Wheel Fun Rentals section of Irvine Park Railroad’s website

-- Fun Orange County Park review of Irvine Regional Park
+- My coverage of Irvine Regional Park on this blog

 - Make a day of it!
 Bring a picnic lunch, ride the train, spend some time at the zoo and enjoy the different playgrounds.